algorithmiaio/dev-center/_pages/algorithmia-enterprise/scms.md

 - OAuth Application’s Client Secret (Keep this confidential at all times)
 - GitHub URL (https://github.com for public GitHub, or a custom URL for GitHub Enterprise)

+#### Create Bitbucket Server Based Token

+The first step in configuring a Bitbucket Server based token is creating a Personal Access Token.
+A Personal Access Token is used to authorize Algorithmia to act on their behalf.
+We securely store any authorization obtained, and only use it when necessary (such as when creating a new Github repository for an algorithm).

+Next obtain the Project Token for the project that will be used for the new Bitbucket Server SCM you are creating.

 #### Create an SCM

-With your Github OAuth application created, it’s time to return to your Algorithmia instance.
+With your Github OAuth application or Bitbucket Server Tokens created, it’s time to return to your Algorithmia instance.

 If you’ve never created an SCM prior, you’ll only see a single SCM present once you navigate to the page: the “Algorithmia” SCM.
 Click “Add New” in the upper-right hand corner, and ensure “Github” is selected in the “Provider” field within the form that appears: